noahehall/theBookOfNoah/0current/security/oauth.md

     - decode the payload to view the token claims
       - `tokenPayload = decodeBase64(payload)`
+      - acp: the scopes related to this specific token
       - aud: audience; the service the token is suppose to be used by, e.g. `imusing.oauthformyusers.com`
       - cid: client id; the id of the service that originally requested the token
-      - exp: expiration; a future timestamp that represents when the token is invalid
+      - exp: expiration; a future timestamp afterwhich the token should be considered invalid
       - iat: issued at; timestamp
       - iss: issuer; auth server that created the token, e.g. `https://poop.com/oauth2/234324/234324`
       - jti:
       - scp:
-      - sub: subject; client
+      - sub: subject; the user/client this token describes
       - uid:
       - ver: